Here are a few ways you can start to practice mindful eating.

-On the surface mindful eating is very simple.
-You already know how to eat mindfully.
+On the surface it looks very simple.
+You already know how.
 The hard part is actually eating mindfully.

-Frequently, you might not have sufficient motivation to discipline yourself to eat mindfully.
+Frequently, you might not have sufficient motivation to discipline yourself for this way of mindfulness.

 Eating mindfully can seem like a chore, a burden that slows you down and doesn’t bring you much benefits.